-This mix was developed for the medium black to chocolate and red soils of the New South Wales slopes and plains.
-Bambatsii panic grass and MegamaxTM059 panic grass combine for soft, leafy productivity on the heavier soils, with digit grass and Rhodes grasses performing and persisting on the lighter soil.
+Developed for the medium black to red chocolate soils of the New South Wales slopes and plains.
+Bambatsii and Megamax®059 combine for soft, leafy productivity on the heavier soils, with Premier digit grass and Tolgar Rhodes® performing and persisting on the lighter soil.

-VARIETY SPECIES %
+Variety Species %

-Katambora Rhodes Rhodes grass 15
+Tolgar Rhodes® Rhodes grass 15

-Premier Digit Digitaria 40
+Premier Digit grass 40

-Bambatsii Panic Panic grass 25
+Bambatsii Panic grass 25

-MegamaxTM059 Panic grass 20
+Megamax [®] 059 Panic grass 20

-Sowing rate: 7-10 kg/ha depending on situation